-The project addresses the need to protect functional habitat and to prevent habitat degradation.
+The project addresses the need to protect functional habitat and to prevent habitat fragmentation and degradation.
 Nason Creek is a Category 2 stream, a major spawning area for spring Chinook and steelhead and a core area for bull trout (UC RTT Biological Strategy 2013, Appendix E).
-It has high Intrinsic Potential for endangered spring Chinook and steelhead and has the highest priority in the Wenatchee Basin for both Protection and Restoration (Id.
+It has high Intrinsic Potential for endangered spring Chinook and steelhead and is the highest priority in the Wenatchee Basin for both Protection and Restoration (Id.
 Tables E3, E4).
-Reach 3 of Nason Creek, RM 9.4 - 14.3, has a high percentage of the spring Chinook and steelhead spawning in all of Nason Creek, which in turn has a high percentage in the entire Wenatchee basin (Chelan PUD 2011 Annual Report, June 2012).
+Reach 3 of Nason Creek, RM 9.4 - 14.3, has a high percentage of the spring Chinook and steelhead spawning in all of Nason Creek, which in turn has a high percentage in the entire Wenatchee basin (Chelan PUD 2012 Annual Report, June 2013).
 The Bureau of Reclamation's Tributary Assessment states that Reach 3 has the highest potential in the 10 miles studied to build upon existing high quality habitat with restoration actions (USBR 2008, p.
 3).
 Because the area is under pressure for rural and recreational development - as well as the effects of the highway and railroad - it is essential to protect the functional habitat.

-The area between RM 12 and 12.8 was platted in the early 1900's as the town of Merritt, lying between the railroad and then-meandering Nason Creek.
+The area between RM 12.0 and 12.8 was platted in the early 1900's as the town of Merritt, lying between the railroad and then-meandering Nason Creek.
 The railroad had already been constructed south of Merritt; the highway was itself a sinuous ribbon along the hillside above the creek.
 This changed when Highway 2 was straightened throughout this reach to run some 1000 feet parallel to the railroad between RM 9.5 to 13.2.
 This cut off numerous meanders and off-stream connections.

 Because of the historic subdivision of private properties along Nason Creek, assembling meaningful pieces of habitat protection and accomplishing significant restoration projects is difficult.
 The "Horseshoe Bend" project is a unique opportunity to put together several adjoining properties for both purposes.
-Three private property owners (Coaker, Thompson Kisker and Alberg) have expressed willingness to sell a total of 6 small parcels totaling 14.22 acres.
+Two private property owners (Coaker and Alberg) have expressed willingness to sell a total of 5 small parcels totaling 12.29 acres with 1,950 feet of streambank.
+This final application has deleted the Thompson disconnected pond per RTT and State Review Panel comments.
 Chelan County owns 22.2 acres of contiguous property with 2,500 feet of stream bank.
 This property was deeded to the County by a local resident over a decade ago.
 The County's property will not be acquired, but will continue to be held as conservation property.
-A private parcel 2 acres in size with almost 1,000 feet of stream bank (Coaker) has derelict buildings and dumped vehicles/debris that will be removed as part of this project.
-The assembled site will provide protected habitat with the Chelan County property including 36.44 acres and 4,450 linear feet of stream bank covering both sides of the Creek.
-Future opportunities include a public access trail and interpretative signage, as well potential restoration actions recommended in the Bureau of Reclamation's Tributary and Reach Assessments.
+Both Coaker and Alberg properties have derelict buildings and other debris that will be removed as part of this project.
+The assembled site will provide protected habitat with the Chelan County property including 36.44 acres and 4,450 linear feet of stream bank covering both sides of the creek and affording unobstructed channel migration.
+Future opportunities include a public access trail and interpretative signage, as well as potential restoration actions recommended in the Bureau of Reclamation's Tributary and Reach Assessments, and preliminary restoration actions prepared by Interfluve for the Yakama Nation.